Representation, appeals, and legal counsel before the Social Security Administration.

-***Neither by accessing this site or by reviewing its contents has an attorney-client relationship been formed or established with Chitwood and Fairbairn, PA or with any of its attorneys, including Holly J. Fairbairn or Susan Chitwood Barton, and nothing contained in this site shall constitute the giving or rendering of legal advice or be construed as a legal opinion, or guarantee of a particular resolution of a legal problem.
+***Neither by accessing this site or by reviewing its contents has an attorney-client relationship been formed or established with The Law Firm of Chitwood and Fairbairn, PA or with any of its attorneys, including Attorney Holly Fairbairn or Attorney Susan Chitwood Barton, and nothing contained in this site shall constitute the giving or rendering of legal advice or be construed as a legal opinion, or guarantee of a particular resolution of a legal problem.
 Information is provided as a public service, and is not intended to be a substitute for legal counsel.
 The information provided is general in nature and may not apply to your circumstances.
 The information herein is not contractual or binding.
 You should not decide to take any action or refrain from action based upon this information.
-Under no circumstances should you make legal decisions based upon the information provided on this web site.
-You should consult an attorney in person before making any important decision involving a legal matter.
+You should consult an attorney before making any important decision involving a legal matter.

-While we are based in Asheville, we cover all of Western North Carolina for in-person hearings, including the areas around Hendersonville, Brevard, Waynesville, Sylva, Franklin, Burnsville, Spruce Pine, Marshall, Mars Hill, Bakersville, Weaverville, Asheville, Black Mountain, Candler, Old Fort, Marion, and Fairview.
-The counties we cover include: Clay, Cherokee, Graham, Macon, Swain, Jackson, Haywood, Henderson, Transylvania, Polk, Buncombe, Madison, Yancey, Mitchell, and McDowell.
+While we are based in Asheville, we cover all of Western North Carolina, including the areas around Hendersonville, Brevard, Waynesville, Sylva, Franklin, Burnsville, Spruce Pine, Marshall, Mars Hill, Bakersville, Weaverville, Asheville, Black Mountain, Candler, Old Fort, Marion, Shelby, Rutherfordton, Nebo, Charlotte, and Fairview.
+The counties we typically cover include: Clay, Cherokee, Graham, Macon, Swain, Jackson, Haywood, Henderson, Transylvania, Polk, Buncombe, Madison, Yancey, Mitchell, Rutherford, Cleveland, and McDowell.

-We also handle appellate brief-writing in certain other regions of the country by arrangement with local counsel.
-Attorneys Susan Chitwood Barton and Holly J. Fairbairn are licensed to practice law in North Carolina.
+We also handle appellate brief-writing related to administrative law (Social Security Administration) in certain other regions of the country by arrangement with local counsel.
+Attorney Holly J. Fairbairn and Attorney Susan Chitwood Barton are licensed to practice law in North Carolina.